DSPGit/Google-Cloud/README.md

 - IGW (Internet gateway) : this is an door (switch) to your VPC to outside world.
 And this will be default present in VPC.
 - **Routing**
 - **Firewall**
-  - Ingres : Incoming is restricted
+  - Ingres : Incoming is restricted by default (incoming traffic)
-  - Egres : Outgoing is restricted
+  - Egres : Outgoing is by default all allowed (outgoing traffic)
 - **Subnet**
 -